Can I Get Pregnant if I Have PCOS or Endometriosis?

 Hormone imbalances prevent egg cells from maturing or moving into the fallopian tube (ovulation).

-A damaged fallopian tube prevents a fertilized egg from making its way into the uterus.
+A damaged fallopian tube prevents a fertilized egg from entering the uterus.

 c) Other Causes: